aashishpeepra/corpus-to-questions/README.md

 4. Once the above package is installed the run -> pip install -r requirements.txt

-5. Once all the requirements are installed double click on index.html and use it
+5. Once all the requirements are installed then run -> python main.py

+6. Then once the server starts -> double click on index.html and use it

 6. After 2-3 uses, comments line 2 and 3 inside the file summarizer_model_base_functions.py